GWartelle/SocioPedia/README.md

 But one major thing I added to this project is the storage of uploaded images in an AWS S3 bucket, instead of storing them directly on the server.
 I decided to implement this because I deployed this project on Render, and the ability to store files on it is rather limited, as its file system is ephemeral.

 So I wanted to share with you how I managed to implement this cloud storage.
-Of course the first part was to create an AWS account, and create a new S3 bucket.
+Of course the first part was to create an AWS account, create a new S3 bucket, and put all its credentials in my .env file.

 Once this was done, it was time to set this up on my server :